Anthony Waichulis: Career

 In 1998, Waichulis opened The Waichulis Studio (TWS).
 His unique system of training would produce artists responsible for some of the most breathtaking realism of today.
 The TWS atelier would quickly become one of the most respected apprenticeship studios in the United States.
 In 2010, Anthony’s highly successful Waichulis Studio caught the attention of a newly forming entity with aspirations for an educational effort on a global scale.

 Waichulis’ current undertaking, the Ani Art Academies, was the brainchild of Tim Reynolds, co-founder of a Wall Street trading firm, artist, patron of the arts, and founder of the Tim Reynolds Foundation.
 Reynolds’ vision was to create a non-profit effort that would provide an intensive multi-year art skills education to aspiring artists around the world.
 In 2011, the Waichulis Studio merged with the Ani Art Academies project to form the Ani Art Academy Waichulis.
 In order to provide individual attention for each pupil, only eleven applicants are accepted each year.
 Since it began, the Ani Art Academies project has seen the launch of two international Academies: one in Anguilla and one in the Dominican Republic.
 Additional academies using Waichulis's celebrated curriculum are scheduled to open in Thailand, Indonesia, and Sri Lanka in the near future.

 In 2010 Waichulis contributed a piece entitled Young Leia to the book Star Wars Art: Visions.
 He also worked as an art professor at his alma mater.
 In 2014, his works were featured in two exhibitions: Still Life, Floral and trompe-l'œil at the John Pence Gallery in San Francisco, CA and Heroes, Villains, Myths and Legends at the Rehs Galleries in New York City.
 Since his first exhibition there in 1999, Waichulis has presented his works many times at the John Pence Gallery.
 In addition to his presence in major galleries and publications, Waichulis also appeared on Art Scene with Erika Funke, a local television program, in 2009 and 2011.
-Waichulis makes very few new pieces available each year for others to purchase, and the prices of these pieces range from $4,850 to $45,000.
+Waichulis makes very few new pieces available each year for others to purchase, and the prices of these pieces range from $3,500 to $45,000.

 Personal life

-Anthony lives with his wife, Leah Waichulis, in Bear Creek, Pennsylvania.
-His wife was born in Wilkes-Barre, Pennsylvania and also studied art at Luzerne County Community College.
+Anthony lives with his wife and fellow artist, Ava Waichulis, in Bear Creek, Pennsylvania.